 The undergraduate certificate in Intelligence Analysis helps you to enhance your critical thinking and analytical skills required for gauging and forecasting potential threats to U.S. national security.
 You will study the fundamentals of intelligence analysis while looking at the historical evolution of the U.S. national intelligence.
 Topics in this 6-course certificate program focus on advanced qualitative analytic procedures, basic modeling, and predictive analysis skills.
+The online certificate is designed for undergraduate students who want to improve their knowledge of intelligence analysis without committing to a degree program.

 The curriculum for this online undergraduate certificate is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include: